Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 t_p = \frac{2n_1 \cos(\theta_i)}{n_1 \cos(\theta_t) + n_2 \cos(\theta_i)}
 $$

-As you can see this is quite hard to read and to compute, this is why I am going to use the Schilick Approximation:
+As you can see, this is quite hard to read and to compute, this is why I am going to use the Schilick Approximation:

 **Schlick Approximation:**